Jules: I’m struggling with verbalising today, but will try to get my words together.

 Today I got to swim as a swimmer competing in an international competition.
-I couldn’t swim freestyle at all prior to 10 months ago.
-I thought I could swim a little breast stroke, but then I saw it done, and found I was not actually doing it at all!
-I had never managed to learn but Coach Ray never gave up on me.
+I couldn’t swim freestyle at all ten months ago.
+I thought I could swim a little breaststroke, but when I saw it done, I realised I was not actually doing it at all!
+Coach Ray never gave up on me.
 I was so panicked by putting my face continually in the water.
 I just had so much to overcome, I really did not think I would make it and at times I thought the training was just too hard.
 I thought about giving it up.
 I was so afraid I would embarrass us.

-On this Invictus journey, swimming has played a huge part.
+On this Invictus journey swimming has played a huge part.
 It is where I struggled the most and was most discouraged.
-But… I learned that I can push through when I am afraid.
+However I learned that I can push through when I am afraid.
 I learned to give myself the grace I can give others when I flounder and feel like I have failed.
 I learned to find my inner strength.
 I learned so much about myself through this training.

 Tomorrow with be our second last day here and I am very much looking forward to seeing my family as I miss them so very much.
 What I will take away, however, will last the rest of my life.
-I know I will continue, and I want to be stronger in every way.
+I know I will continue and I want to be stronger in every way.

-To put a positive spin on things, I got two tens in the last end but my third arrow was off and I got a 4 = 24 and Elizabeth only got 25; with no 10’s.
+To put a positive spin on things I got two tens in the last end but my third arrow was off and I got a 4 = 24 and Elizabeth only got 25; with no 10’s.
 Elizabeth is also shooting off for Gold tomorrow against her team mate, Mel.
-You could say I was taken out by a medal winner, (which colour yet, is unknown at the time of writing).
+You could say I was taken out by a medal winner (which colour yet, is unknown at the time of writing).
 Whoop, whoop.

 Our swimmers started their warm up and got ready for the first events.
 I had all four of my swimmers in the first 30 minutes of the programme with both Jules and Dan doing another event later on.
 I caught up with both the Dutch swimmers Morton and Martin from the other day, as well as an Aussie girl I met at the rowing, who is marrying a Kiwi guy in Nelson.

-Jules dive might not have been perfect but her goggles stayed on and she swum her heart out to record a PB, with the Kiwi supports cheering her on.
+Jules dive might not have been perfect but her goggles stayed on and she swum her heart out to record a PB with the Kiwi supports cheering her on.

-The very next heat was Steve, I helped him transfer out of his wheelchair.
+The very next heat was Steve.
+I helped him transfer out of his wheelchair.
 He has been deliberating about starting by sitting on the blocks or on the edge of the pool.
 Having decided on the edge of the pool, he told me as we went out that he was going to get on the blocks.
 Although he dislodged his googles with his entry he still swam like a demon for a PB.

-With only Jules and Dan left with another event I got a little bit of a break but spent some time sorting meal vouchers for the athletes that I didn’t get a chance to grab a bite to eat before Jule’s Breast Stroke heat.
+With only Jules and Dan left with another event I got a little bit of a break and spent some time sorting meal vouchers for the athletes, although I didn’t get a chance to grab a bite to eat before Jule’s breaststroke heat.
 Whilst I was sorting things I saw the results posted and checked to see how close Dan had got to making the final.
 They were listing two alternates in case there was a scratching and Dan had finished 11th, missing out on an alternate slot by one place.

-She was swimming with basically the same girls from the freestyle heat for her breast stroke heat.
+She was swimming with basically the same girls from the freestyle heat for her breaststroke heat.
 They all bonded well in the marshalling area and I was excited for them all as they swam down and recorded some good times.
 Although the Aussie girl who won the previous heat was faster than them all, they were all pretty fast and I thought that Jules was fast enough to get through to the final along with her new American and Aussie friends.
 When the results got announced this was the case.

-After lunch Dan came out and competed in the ISD 100m Freestyle despite this being a very competitive event with 37 swimmers and three of them going under 60 seconds, Dan still managed to finish in 9th place and is the first alternate.
+After lunch Dan came out and competed in the ISD 100m Freestyle.
+Despite this being a very competitive event with 37 swimmers and three of them going under 60 seconds, Dan still managed to finish in 9th place and is the first alternate.
 This could potentially see him getting into the finals if someone scratches from their race.